duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 out by mapping the population of each country to the size of our points.

 > ## Changing point sizes
-> Map the population of each country to the size of our points HINT: Is size an aesthetic or a geometry?
+> Map the population of each country to the size of our points.
+HINT: Is size an aesthetic or a geometry?
 If you're stuck, feel free to Google it, or look at the help menu.
 > {: .source}
 >
 > > ## Solution